Showing posts with label psychometrics. Show all posts

 Decoding High Intelligence: Interdisciplinary Insights at Cogn-IQ.org

-Reference: Jouve, X. (2023).
-The Current State Of Research On High-IQ Individuals: A Scientific Inquiry.
-Cogn-IQ Research Papers. https://www.cogn-iq.org/doi/10.2023/0726191e2e93fe820a24
+Jouve, X. (2023).
+Advancements in Research on High-IQ Individuals Through Scientific Inquiry.
+Cogn-IQ Research Papers. https://www.cogn-iq.org/doi/10.2023/high-iq-research

 The Complex Journey of the WAIS: Insights and Transformations at Cogn-IQ.org